NMFCode/NMFCode.github.io/expressions/Incrementalization.md

 manual incrementalization of analysis operators yielding valid results as a consequence of the underlying formalization as a categorial functor.
 NMF Expressions includes a library of such manually incrementalized operators, including most of the Standard Query Operators (SQO).
 As a consequence, developers can specify query analyses conveniently through the query syntax such as used in the listing above.

+In the following, the strategies are presented how NMF incrementalizes the SQO operators:

+## Select

+For a _Select_ operator, a dictionary is used to associate every element of the source collection with a dynamic dependency graph representing the result.
+To save space, duplicates have a special treatment that for the same element in the source collection, the dynamic dependency graph is only created once.
+Another special treatment is done for `null` values.

+There is a static property _KeepOrder_ to decide whether _Select_ operators keep the order of the underlying collection.
+If this flag is set, enumerating an incremental select enumerates the base collection and returns the current value of the associated dynamic dependency graph.
+If it is not set, the enumeration will only go through the dynamic dependency graphs and yield their current values.

+## Where

+The _Where_ operator works similar to a _Select_ and associates every element of the source collection with a dynamic dependency graph, taking extra care for duplicates and `null`s.
+Similar to _Select_ the _KeepOrder_ flag decides whether enumerations will also enumerate the underlying collection.

+## Others

+If you are interested how other operators work, please raise an issue.